 If a settlement cannot be reached, then a lawsuit will be filed, and your lawyer will collect additional evidence of the defendant’s fault.
 The matter will conclude with a trial at which the jurors will decide the issue of liability and damages.
 This is a complicated process, and it is important to retain counsel experienced in handling such matters.

-Our car accident attorneys aggressively represent residents of Fort Worth, as well as the rest of Texas, who have been seriously injured in a car accident.
+Our car accident attorneys aggressively represent residents of Hurst, as well as the rest of Texas, who have been seriously injured in a car accident.
 Our office only handles serious injury cases, which is why we will not treat your matter as if it is “just another car wreck.”
 Once retained we will immediately contact the insurance company so that they will deal with us directly.
 We will utilize an accident reconstructionist if necessary, in order to prove the extent of the other driver’s fault.
 We will also retain vocational, economic, and rehabilitative experts to show the amount of damage that has been done to one’s earning potential and physical health.

 If a reasonable settlement offer is not made, then we will not hesitate to file a lawsuit on your behalf.
 We will stay in regular contact with you throughout the process, ensure that your questions are answered, and work to protect your rights.
 At Noteboom—The Law Firm, our car accident attorneys believe that people should be valued above an insurance company’s profits.
 We settle over ninety percent of our cases because we prepare to go to trial in one hundred percent of them.
 We are ready to assist you.
-Our firm also assists residents of Fort Worth and surrounding areas, including Dallas, Hurst, Euless, Bedford, Haltom City, Richland Hills, North Richland Hills, Watauga, Grapevine, Colleyville, Southlake, Arlington, Keller, and Grand Prairie.
+Our firm also assists residents of Hurst and surrounding areas, including Dallas, Fort Worth, Euless, Bedford, Haltom City, Richland Hills, North Richland Hills, Watauga, Grapevine, Colleyville, Southlake, Arlington, Keller, and Grand Prairie.
 Contact our experienced personal injury team.

 Noteboom – The Law Firm was founded in 1982 and we only handle matters involving serious or catastrophic injuries.
 Chuck Noteboom and Brian Butcher are Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
 They bring this level of knowledge to each and every case our office handles.
 Our car accident attorneys regularly take matters to trial and have the resources to do so.
 We employ our own investigator, rather than using an outside service, have the needed relationships with various experts, and we have the ability to front expert fees and court costs which can range between $100,000 to $1,000,000.
 If you have been injured, then do not risk your future to a lesser experienced attorney.
 We are ready to assist you.